Andrea Chénier: Act 1

 Servants are preparing the Palace for a ball.
-Carlo Gérard, the majordomo, is filled with indignation at the sight of his aged father, worn out by long years of heavy labour for their noble masters.
+Carlo Gérard, a servant, is filled with indignation at the sight of his aged father, worn out by long years of heavy labour for their noble masters.
 Only the Countess' daughter Maddalena escapes his hatred, since he is besotted with her.
 Maddalena jokes with Bersi, her mulatta servant girl.
 The Countess rebukes Maddalena for dallying around when she should be dressing for the ball.

 The guests arrive.
 Among them is an Abbé who has come from Paris with news about the poor decisions of King Louis XVI's government.
 Also among the guests is the dashing and popular poet, Andrea Chénier.

 The soirée begins with a "pastoral" performance.
 A chorus of shepherds and shepherdesses sing idealised rustic music and a ballet mimics a rural love story in stately court fashion.
 The Countess asks Chénier to improvise a poem but he says that inspiration has abandoned him.
 Maddalena asks Chénier to recite a verse, but he refuses her also, saying that "Fantasy is not commanded on cue."
 The laughter of the girls draws the Countess' attention, and Maddalena explains mockingly that the Muse of poetry is absent from the party.
 Chénier now becomes angry and improvises a poem about the suffering of the poor, ending with a tirade against those in power in church and state, shocking the guests.
 Maddalena begs forgiveness.

 The guests dance a gavotte, which is interrupted by a crowd of ragged people who ask for food, Gérard ushers them in announcing that "Her Greatness, Misery" has arrived to the party.
 The Countess confronts Gérard who repudiates his service and throws his livery at the feet of the Countess, taking his father with him, who threw himself at the feet of the Countess.
 She orders them all out, and comforts herself by thoughts of her gifts to charity.
 The ball continues as if nothing had happened.